October 2022 Newsletter

 With a deep river valley that winds its way through the rice terraces, you need to go up a little to really make the best of the views.

 During a visit to a Hmong village, we interacted with a number of local people.
-There were a number of children around playing around with us and during my visit I captured an image that my guide just couldn’t stop looking at.
+There were a number of children around playing with us, and during my visit, I captured an image that my guide just couldn’t stop looking at.
 A young girl staring right into the camera.

 Back around Hanoi, I was taken to various villages with varying degrees of success.
 The most fruitful in terms of cultural feel and photo opportunity was Hung Yen.

 One of the other gems that photographers seek out is the incense village.
-It looks quite simple to photograph but is actually very weather dependent.
+It looks quite simple to photograph, but it is actually very weather-dependent.

 The old quarter of Hanoi is a street photographer’s paradise.
 Small streets with people scurrying around on mopeds and street sellers either carrying their wares around or selling them on the pavement.

-When I first arrived back a friend of mine introduced me to her friend.
-A young lady that worked in one of the many coffee shops but apparently loved having her photo taken.
+When I first arrived back, a friend of mine introduced me to her friend.
+A young lady who worked in one of the many coffee shops, but apparently loved having her photo taken.

 I looked at her and saw that she had that long flowing dark hair that had the potential to make the image I had in my head.
 A cliché I know but sometimes that’s what we work to.

-One thing that she did which helped me a lot wasn’t just the fact she was willing to model but she took the time and care to make sure everything was just right.
+One thing that she did, which helped me a lot, wasn’t just the fact that she was willing to model, but she took the time and care to make sure everything was just right.
 Even down to when we were buying the lotus flowers.
-She stood outside the flower shop adjusting them and asking for better flowers and foliage.
+She stood outside the flower shop, adjusting them and asking for better flowers and foliage.

 It’s safe to say that I came back with a favourite image from my shoot with her.